 Can I Brink Banana Milk Before Bed?

-Chop up a banana, including the peel, and add it to a pot of boiling water for around 10 minutes until it is liquid.
+Chop up a banana, including the peel, and add it to a pot of boiling water for around 10 minutes until it’s liquid.
 A teaspoon of cinnamon will add enticing flavor and aroma.

-Just remember, the later at night you drink liquids, the likelier you are to need to use the bathroom overnight.
+The later at night you drink liquids, the likelier you are to use the bathroom overnight.

-Is Eating Banana at Night Good or Bad?
+Is Eating Banana At Night Good or Bad?